cirdeirf/amr-gen/README.md

 1) Extract the model files `models/models.tar.gz` into the `models` directory.
 2) Extract the language model file `res/lm.binary.gz` into the `res` directory.
-3) Build the Maven project using `pom.xml`, which automatically loads all dependencies.
+3) Build the Maven project using `pom.xml`, which automatically loads all dependencies except for **phrasal**.
+Since phrasal is not part of the Maven Repository it has to be built separately and placed at the specified path within the local Maven repository.
 Alternatively, you may set up the generator using IntelliJ IDEA as described below.

 ### Setup using IntelliJ IDEA